Softwoods

-Oak trees are a group of deciduous or evergreen trees and shrubs in the genus Quercus, characterized by their distinctive lobed leaves and acorns.
-They are found throughout the Northern Hemisphere, including North America, Europe, and Asia.
+Oak trees, belonging to the genus Quercus, are a diverse group of deciduous and evergreen trees known for their lobed leaves and acorns.
+Found across the Northern Hemisphere, including North America, Europe, and Asia, oak trees play a vital role in ecosystems and industries.

 White oak sawlogs, branch clear and 10 feet in length are the most valuable.
 And typically sold for veneer.
 Twenty-to-thirty-foot clear branch sawlogs are worth a small fortune, often sold as one solid piece timber to be milled overseas where it is shipped with other long length timber in an intermodal container.